amazon-braket/amazon-braket-sdk-python/README.md

 ## Installing the Amazon Braket Python SDK

-The Amazon Braket Ocean Plugin can be installed with pip as follows:
+The Amazon Braket Python SDK can be installed with pip as follows:

 ```bash
 pip install amazon-braket-sdk